ATB-UQ/atb_docs/docs_src/src/pages/initializing_server.rst

 - Coordinates: 4 - Paste PDB
 - Visibility: Public

-In the field provided for pasting a PDB structure, paste the following PDB structure for methane with pre-optimized geometry.
+In the field provided for pasting a PDB structure, paste the following PDB structure for methane with pre-optimized geometry:

 .. code-block::